Why Moving Abroad Feels Harder Than Expected: Identity, Attachment, and the Psychological Challenge of Relocation

 After the dust settles…

-A few weeks after the boxes are unpacked, questions often arrive: Is this going to work?
+Once the boxes are unpacked (ish) and the dust is settling, the inner monologue begins: “Is this going to work?
 Why don’t I feel like myself?
-Why does everything feel overwhelming, even here, in a place I dreamed of?
-Relocation distress is common, yet many feel they are alone in these emotions.
+Why does everything feel overwhelming, even here, in a place I dreamed of?”
+Relocation distress is the rule, not the exception, yet many feel they are alone in these emotions.

 As a psychotherapist—and someone who has moved between countries since childhood—I see this moment not as a failure but as a threshold.
-Moving is often framed as logistics—housing, schools, paperwork—but psychologically, it is closer to rupture.
+Moving is often framed as logistics—housing, schools, paperwork—but psychologically it is closer to rupture.
 It ranks among the most stressful experiences a person can face, not just because of what is new, but because of what is no longer there.

 The Reality of Leaving

 Grieving a life you’ve left behind is natural.
 Relocation depression is not failure; it is the mind’s way of processing profound change.
-Longing for what was left does not signal a mistake—it signals something meaningful has been lost.
+Longing for what was left does not signal a mistake—it signals that something meaningful has been lost.

 Lost in Translation